Reconstruction-Aware Prior Distillation for Semi-supervised Point Cloud Completion: Method

 \textbf{Learning completion-dependent features}: To learn the completion-dependent features, we train an auto-encoder using the $M$ complete point clouds in $\mathcal{D}_{unpaired}$.
 As shown in Fig. \ref{fig:framework}, the auto-encoder consists of an encoder and a decoder.
 Taking a complete point cloud $P_c$ as input, the encoder would embed it into a latent code $Z_c$.
 Then, the decoder would take $Z_c$ as input and recover the shape of $P_c$, termed $\hat{P_{c}}$.
 After training, the latent code $Z_c$ would contain the completeness information of $P_c$ since $\hat{P_{c}}$ is recovered only utilizing $Z_c$, the predicting of which is learned from massive complete point clouds without disturbed by any incomplete noise.
 Besides, since the decoder $D_c$ works for recovering a completion point cloud, the network weights of the decoder would also contain rich implicit completeness-related information.
 Therefore, the decoder and $Z_c$ together consist of the completion-dependent features.
 And we regard the latent code $Z_c$ and the decoder as part of the expected semantic prior.

 \textbf{Learning Object-Shape-Dependent Features}: The object-shape-dependent features are learned in the similar way.
 The difference is that the auto-encoder is trained by using the $N$ incomplete point clouds in $\mathcal{D}_{unpaired}$ .
 Similarly, after training, the encoder $E_i$ and latent code $Z_i$ of the input point cloud would be very expressive in reflecting the shape of the object in an implicit way, i.e, they are actually the object-shape-dependent features that we expect to learn.
 It is also very straightforward to regard the two as part of the semantic prior.
 However, since $Z_i$ is generated by $E_i$, they are essentially redundant.
 Therefore, we only take the encoder $E_i$ as the semantic prior.
+In another word, The encoder $E_i$ is used to encode the input point cloud into a compact and low-dimensional feature representation, which contains the object-shape-dependent features.
+These features capture the overall shape information of the object, which we believe is crucial for accurate 3D point cloud completion.